Submultiplicative norms and filtrations on section rings: Introduction

-The proofs of Theorems \ref{thm_char} and \ref{thm_char2} are based on an interpretation of the submultiplicativity condition in terms of projective tensor norms, see (\ref{eq_reform_subm_cond}).
+We will now comment on the proofs of Theorems \ref{thm_char} and \ref{thm_char2}.
+The core of the argument is based on an interpretation of the submultiplicativity condition in terms of projective tensor norms, see (\ref{eq_reform_subm_cond}).
 We then use the techniques from \cite{FinSecRing} to reduce the proofs to the special case when $X$ is a projective space and $L$ is the hyperplane bundle.
-In this setting, the above statements are essentially equivalent to showing that injective and projective tensor norms on symmetric algebras of finitely dimensional complex normed vector spaces are asymptotically equivalent, see Theorem \ref{thm_sym_equiv}.
-Surprisingly, our proof of the aforementioned functional-analytic statement uses tools from complex geometry, as Ohsawa-Takegoshi extension theorem.
+In this setting, the above statements are essentially equivalent to showing that injective and projective tensor norms on symmetric algebras of finite dimensional complex normed vector spaces are asymptotically equivalent, see Theorem \ref{thm_sym_equiv}.
+Surprisingly, our proof of this functional-analytic statement uses tools from complex geometry, as Ohsawa-Takegoshi extension theorem.
 Remark also that in full tensor algebras the projective and injective tensor norms are essentially never equivalent by a result of Pisier \cite{PisierDecart}, see Remark \ref{rem_sym_equiv}a). \begin{sloppypar} We now describe some applications of Theorems \ref{thm_char} and \ref{thm_char2}.
 We fix a compact complex manifold $X$ of dimension $n$ and denote by $K_X := \Lambda^{n} T^{(1, 0)*}X$ its canonical line bundle.
 Narasimhan-Simha in \cite{NarSimh} defined pseudonorms $\mathcal{NS}_k := \| \cdot \|^{\mathcal{NS}}_{k}$, $k \in \nat^*$, over the vector space of $k$-th \textit{pluricanonical sections}, $f \in H^0(X, K_X^k)$, as

-By a \textit{pseudonorm} over a finitely dimensional vector space $V$, we mean a non-negative absolutely homogeneous continuous function over $V$, which is equal to $0$ only at $0 \in V$.
-We extend the notion of equivalence, $\sim$, previously defined for graded norms, to graded pseudonorms.

 \end{sloppypar}

 Remark that the sequence of pseudonorms $\mathcal{NS}_k$, $k \in \nat^*$, is defined without the use of any fixed metric on $K_X$.
 In particular, it depends only on the complex structure of $X$.
 Even more, it is a \textit{birational invariant}, as birational equivalence between two complex manifolds $X$ and $Y$ induces the isometry with respect to $\mathcal{NS}_k$ between $H^0(X, K_X^k)$ and $H^0(Y, K_Y^k)$ for any $k \in \nat^*$, cf. \cite{NarSimh}.